yuki24/shoelace-rails/README.md

 ## View Helpers

-As explained above, this gem provides drop-in replacements to.
-Here is a short example of how the form helper works:
+As explained above, this gem provides drop-in replacements to Rails view helpers.

+### Form Helpers

+The `sl_form_with` or `sl_form_for` method could be used to generate a form with the Shoelace components:

 ```erb
 <%= sl_form_for @user do |form| %>